Chicago to sue Jussie Smollett for costs of investigation

 Lightfoot, a former federal prosecutor, said during a pre-election debate that "the public has to have answers as to why these charges were dismissed."
 But she hasn't detailed any action she might take as mayor regarding Smollett.

-The Smollett case and the city's effort to make him pay is unusual, according to several legal experts.
+The Smollett case and the city's effort to make him pay are both highly unusual, according to several legal experts.

 One with some similarities is the case of a University of Iowa physician, Gary Hunninghake, who reported that he was attacked and stabbed while jogging in Chicago in 2010.
 After contradictions in his account, he eventually conceded he'd stabbed himself.
 A year later, he was ordered to pay more than $15,000 to reimburse the city for costs of the investigation.